igorbarinov/awesome-data-engineering/README.md

 * [SnackFS](https://github.com/tuplejump/snackfs-release) SnackFS is our bite-sized, lightweight HDFS compatible FileSystem built over Cassandra
 * [GlusterFS](http://www.gluster.org/) Gluster Filesystem
 * [XtreemFS](http://www.xtreemfs.org/) fault-tolerant distributed file system for all storage needs
+* [SeaweedFS](https://github.com/chrislusf/seaweedfs) Seaweed-FS is a simple and highly scalable distributed file system.
+There are two objectives: to store billions of files! to serve the files fast!
+Instead of supporting full POSIX file system semantics, Seaweed-FS choose to implement only a key~file mapping.
+Similar to the word "NoSQL", you can call it as "NoFS".

 # File Format
 * [Apache Avro](https://avro.apache.org) Apache Avro™ is a data serialization system